 As it has been previously described, the first step in collaboration analysis is the collection of data representing user interactions from the learning environments and tools.
-This section describes which data can be logged by the system.
+This section describes which data can be gathered and how they are modeled by the system.

-Within the European Kaleidoscope Network of Excellence [8], CSCL data collection issues were considered and previous research works in this topic were reviewed in depth.
+Within the European Kaleidoscope Network of Excellence [13], CSCL data collection issues were considered and previous research works in this topic were reviewed in depth.
 To enable interoperability among CSCL and collaboration analysis tools, many data formats used in these tools were studied.
-From this analysis arises what was called the "Common format" [4], data format that models the elements involved in the learning activities
+From this analysis arises what was called the "Common Format" [8], data format that models the elements involved in the learning activities.

-This "Common format" was described by means of a DTD (Document Type Definition).
-It is conformed by two main branches: the first branch refers to the context, describing the set of users, groups, roles, learning resources, etc.; the second branch is devoted to describe the learning activity from a "dynamic" point of view, in other words, the actions carried out by participants, identifying who has done what and when.
+This Common Format was described by means of a DTD (Document Type Definition) [12].
+It is conformed by two main branches: the first branch refers to the context, that is the general setup of a learning situation, such as users, formal roles of the participants, groups, external resources available and so on, that help to understand the scenario and the analysis processes suited for it; the second branch is devoted to describe what happens during the learning activity, in other words, the actions carried out by participants, identifying who has done what and when.
 "Who" will be one user previously identified in the context, "what" will be an action among those allowed within the specific learning environment or tool, and "when" will time-stamp the event.

 Fig. 2.
-Data and data sources in learning scenario supported by GLUE!.
+Data and data sources found in a learning scenario supported by GLUE!.

-As figure 2 illustrates, GLUE! will provide the context description since it is the one who knows all the elements involved in the learning scenario.
-Then, there will be registered three types of "user actions": the ones reported by the learning environments, those provided by the tools, and finally, the accesses to the tools.
+Figure 2 relates the components that conform a learning scenario supported by GLUE! to the elements identified in the Common Format.
+Firstly, the main source of information about the context is GLUE!, since it manages the information about users, groups and their tool instances.
+Secondly, in order to collect information about the user activity, there will be registered three types of "user actions": the ones reported by the learning environments, those provided by the tools, and finally, the accesses to the tools (registered by GLUE!).